West Kent

 • Vineyard Lamberhurst Down Lamberhurst TN3 8EU Telephone(01892) 890222

 Attractive pub draped with colourful hanging baskets outside and contemporary interior.
-Dating from the 1700's and originally three thatched cottages it boasts three ghosts.
+Dating from the 1700s and originally three thatched cottages it boasts three ghosts.
 Largely laid out for dining the pub retains a comfortable bar area for drinkers.
-Large garden where charity events are staged in Summer with extensive children’s play area.
+Large garden where charity events are staged in summer with an extensive children’s play area.

 • Langton Green